2013 • 08 • 29

 The first day I ever spent in the Philippines was in Cebu City.
 It’s a long time ago, so I don’t remember the details, but I do remember noticing the colorful jeepneys and the positive attitude of the Filipinos.
-It seemed like everyone was smiling, making jokes and enjoying themselves.
-I felt like people were trying to make the most of life, by playing music and signing karaoke for example.
+It seemed like everyone was smiling, making jokes, and enjoying themselves.
+I felt like people were trying to make the most of life, by playing music and singing karaoke for example.

-3. You mentioned in your blog that Siargao is your favorite destination in Philippines.
+3. You mentioned in your blog that Siargao is your favorite destination in the Philippines.
 What makes it special?

-To me Siargao Island resembles the perfect place to get away from the stress and worries of normal day-to-day life.
+To me, Siargao Island resembles the perfect place to get away from the stress and worries of normal day-to-day life.
 It has this ‘don’t worry be happy’ vibe.
 I think it’s the combination of the friendly locals and the surfers visiting the island.